ianbasinger/Powershell/readme.txt

-All of powershell scripts I'm working on that I find useful.
+All of powershell functions I'm working on that I find useful.
 A lot of them follow a similar naming convention.
 Main idea is to put them in your PS profile so you can use them like you would with any PS cmdlet.
-Mostly QOL scripts that save you time or help you get things done quicker for daily tasks
+Mostly QOL functions that save you time or help you get things done quicker for daily tasks

 Vast majority of them are for AD useage such as resetting a password, bulk resetting a password list, and other stuff.
 Also network troubleshooting for WAN or LAN issues, WLAN as well.